 Mr. Jose Ma.
 T. Zabaleta – Member

 Atty.
 Rodolfo A. Gamboa – Member

-During the latter term, a Department of Justice ruling placed the SRA as an attached agency of the Department of Agriculture and subsequently made the Secretary of Agriculture Chairman of the Board.
-Atty.
-Arsenio B. Yulo, Jr. who was discharging the duties as Chairman and Administrator was made to serve as Administrator of SRA under the Chairmanship of then Secretary Senen C. Bacani.
-On February 8, 1992, Administrator Yulo resigned and he was replaced as Administrator by Atty.
+Executive Order No. 631 dated July 9, 2007 declared SRA as a Government Owned and Controlled Corporation (GOCC).
+The Administrative Code of 1987 provides that SRA is an attached unit of the Department of Agriculture but shall continue to operate and function in accordance with its charter.
+Furthermore, it provides that the Secretary of the Department of Agriculture shall serve as Chairman of the governing board of SRA.
+Upon the promulgation of the Administrative Code of 1987, Atty.
+Arsenio B. Yulo, Jr. who was discharging the duties as Chairman of the Sugar Board and SRA Administrator then served as the Administrator of SRA under the Chairmanship of Secretary Senen C. Bacani.
+On February 8, 1992, Administrator Yulo resigned and he was replaced by Atty.
 Rodolfo A. Gamboa.
-The position of Board member was given to Atty.
+The position of Board member representing the planters was given to Atty.
 Vicente Oliva, who served the unexpired term of Atty.
 Gamboa.

 |Board MemberRoland B. Beltran (Miller’s Sector)

 The current Administrator of SRA is Hermenegildo R. Serafica concurrently sits in the Sugar Board with board members , Emilio Bernardino L. Yulo representing the planters’ sector and Roland B. Beltran, representing the millers’ sector, under the chairmanship of the Department of Agriculture Secretary, Emmanuel F. Piñol.

 A chronology of laws and statutes which charted the significant events of the sugar industry is presented here under.